intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/README.md

     $ sudo rpm -ivh libsgx-dcap-default-qpl-debuginfo*.rpm
   ```
 ## TDX Attestation Support
 - From version 1.14, TDX attestation feature is added into DCAP.
-Corresponding packages will be built along with the DCAP Quote Generation Library adn DCAP Quote Verification Library.
+Corresponding packages will be built along with the DCAP Quote Generation Library and DCAP Quote Verification Library.
 Currently, TDX attestation support has been verified on Red Hat Enterprise Linux 8.5 and CentOS Stream 8 only.